 - Data caching for high-performance applications

 The performance of your application is directly affected by the performance of your database, so you need a holistic view of the entire stack to ensure you’re delivering continuous value to your users.
 New Relic Infrastructure gathers crucial performance and health metrics about Redis so you can easily troubleshoot common issues and improve overall database performance.
+Want to maintain the health and performance of your applications and integrations?
+Check out how we helped ZenHub.

 Eliminate needless Redis troubleshooting